jnelssonsmith/hide-and-go-c/README.txt

   supported by my hide function is ~2GB.
 I feel this is a fair tradeoff and most PPM images will not be close to having enough space to hide a message like that anyway.

+- The program only supports hiding of up messages within up to 255 files

-- I have not provided the bonus functionality to handle BMP format images
+- I have not provided the bonus functionality to handle BMP format images or image directory -d function

 - You should also note that I have chosen to optimise for space over time, the entire program is very space effecient by making ample use of fget type calls, however as these are system